anthonytoyco/moneymetrics/README.md

 ## Overview

-MoneyMentor is an AI-powered budgeting assistant that helps users track expenses, analyze spending patterns, and receive personalized financial insights.
-Built with Next.js and Supabase, the application integrates OCR and AI-based categorization to automate transaction processing and provide dynamic budgeting recommendations.
+MoneyMentor is a financial data visualizer that helps users track expenses and analyze spending patterns.
+Built with Next.js and Supabase, the application integrates Google Gemini to automate transaction processing.

 ## Planned Features